 Everyone feels anxious from time to time.
 After all, it is a typical reaction to unfamiliar environments/situations or perceived threats.
 Uncontrolled anxiety, however, can turn into a distressing and often crippling anxiety disorder.

 Anxiety symptoms vary widely and are often mistaken for a physical condition, such as a heart attack.

-Please remember that every type of anxiety has different symptoms, so including a comprehensive listing here is impossible.
-However, below is a general list of mental and physical symptoms of anxiety that, if experienced frequently, may be a sign of an anxiety disorder.
+There are several categories of anxiety, so including a comprehensive listing here is impossible.
+Below is a general list of mental and physical symptoms of anxiety that, if experienced frequently, might be a sign of an anxiety disorder.